BlackBeltsBDAI/mask-detection/README.md

 Mask Worn Incorrectly    3%

 ### Preprocessing :
-To shorten the time,  using the preprocessing from this[notebook](https://www.kaggle.com/code/rohitgadhwar/face-mask-detection-yolov5)
+To shorten the time,  using the preprocessing from this [notebook](https://www.kaggle.com/code/rohitgadhwar/face-mask-detection-yolov5)

+1- Splitted the dataset into:
+Train: 90%
+Validation: 3%
+Test: 7%
+2- Resized images to:
+Width: 640
+Height: 480
+3- Convert annotations from XML to txt

 ### Model training :